tentsu/Lauta/README.md

 * Deleting threads (by owner only?)
 * If no title, show beginning of the post as title
 * Anchor links to posts
-* Get rid of the only template file and embed it to the app.js?
+* Get rid of the only template file (embed it to the app.js)?
-* Commenting, commenting...
+* <a href="https://github.com/johnpapa/angularjs-styleguide">Commenting, commenting... </a>
 * Styling.
 Yes, very much styling